minkimipt/new-blog/content/patterns/tripleo/local-configuration-tools-execution.md

 * HEAT endpoint
 * TMP URL, which is created to point to Swift container
 * Zaquar queue

+## How to see config data in Swift

 Most of the time we will see that polling is happening with POLL_TEMP_URL, which utilizes Swift of the undercloud.
 We can make sure what is used as SoftwareConfigTransport by checking overcloud-resource-registry-puppet.yaml